Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 By the twelfth step, you understand that additional treatment might be necessary for you to retain sobriety.
 You may also need continued support from AA members and loved ones.
 Many use the 12 steps for the rest of their life.

-And finally, the 12th step is about carrying the message of recovery to other alcoholics.
+The 12th step is about carrying the message of recovery to other people with alcoholism.
 You’ll share what the steps in Alcoholics Anonymous (AA) and Al-Anon offer to those struggling with addiction.

-In addition to helping others, you build your self-esteem and make a positive contribution to the recovery community.
+In addition to helping others, you build your self-esteem and positively contribute to the recovery community.
 This is a great opportunity to meet new people and enjoy fulfilling experiences with others.

 Carrying the message of AA to others helps you: